NelisW/my3D-Trium/building/Trium-build.md

 [mikeeitel proposed](http://trium3d.proboards.com/thread/51/emv-protection) some measures to lower interference.
 I added a few additional recommendations.
 These are:

 - Route the LCD cables below the Arduino (between the Arduino and the aluminium case), to prevent interference from the stepper drivers into the LCD cables (the ribbon cable does not have screening).
 Do the same for the stepper driver extender card.
 The stepper driver chips feed high frequency noise into the heat sinks, which then radiates EMI signals (perhaps one can ground the heat sinks?).
-Keeping the LCD and other wires away from the stepper drivers helps lower EMI pickup.
+Keeping the LCD and other wires away from the stepper drivers helps lower EMI interference.
 This picture shows the ribbon cables passing underneath the Arduino and stepper driver extender board.
 It keeps the ribbon cables out the way and reduces the risk of EMI.
 The added benefit is that the layout is cleaner with less cable clutter.
 Some users complained that the LCD screen shows gibberish - this is caused by EMI: the LCD should reset every 10 seconds, alternatively press the rotating button.

 <img src="images/wiring02.jpg" width="500">